Fergus Tierney: Sabah

 In June 2025, Tierney joined Sabah in the 2025–26 Malaysia Super League.
 Tierney made 2 appearances and scored 1 goal against Bunga Raya in the 2025 Malaysia FA Cup.

+PAC Omonia 29M

+In June 2026, Tierney joined Cypriot First Division club PAC Omonia 29M, thus becoming the first Malaysian footballer to play in Cyprus.

 International career

 Being born in Scotland and raised in Malaysia since childhood, Tierney was eligible to play for either Scotland or Malaysia.
 He would eventually opt to represent Malaysia.

 Youth

 At only 19 years old, Tierney was called up to the Malaysia U23 squad in February 2023 and again called up in March 2023 for the Malaysian team that went on to win the Merlion Cup for the first time that was held in Singapore.

 In April 2023 Tierney was selected again to the Malaysia U23 squad for the 2023 Southeast Asian Games in Phnom Penh, Cambodia.

 Tierney was again selected in August 2023 for the AFF U-23 Championship held in Thailand where he scored crucial goals including a double against Indonesia U23 to help his Malaysia team win 2–1 and he also helped the team reach the 3rd & 4th Playoff.

 In September 2023, Tierney was selected again for the 2024 AFC U-23 Asian Cup qualification held in Thailand and helped the Malaysia team advance from the AFC regional qualifiers and reach the 2024 AFC U-23 Asian Cup tournament to be held in Qatar in April 2024.

 In April 2024, Tierney was selected for the 2024 AFC U-23 Asian Cup tournament.